 given, or trying a different type of stimulant.
 The most common side effects

 - Decreased appetite.
-About 80% of people have
+About 80 out of 100 people have

 decreased appetite.
 The appetite is usually least during the daytime,